 Occasionally, a file will be deleted, but a process is still using it.
-Linux won’t release the storage associated with the file while the process is still running.
-You just need to find the process and restart it.
+Linux won’t release the storage associated with the file while the process is still running, but you can find the process and restart it.

 Try to locate the process.

-The problematic process should be listed, then just restart it.
+The problematic process should be listed.
+Just restart it.